This post contains affiliate links.

 It starts with understanding your camera and continues to night photography, editing tips, and everything in between so you can create gorgeous photos for your travel blog.

 There’s no doubt that the Adobe Creative Cloud has everything a beginner travel blogger could need to get fully immersed into the world of editing and design.
 It’s also one of the most commonly used editing tools so it’s super easy to find tutorials online for anything you could need and teach yourself as you improve.
 Even better, if you’re a student you can get 60% off your subscription!

 Social media is part of blogging, but be careful not to get caught up in the numbers.
 Healthy blogs get a majority of their traffic from organic Google searches and not social media platforms.
 Unless you want to sell directly on the platforms (ex: through LIKEtoKNOW.it on Instagram) I believe your efforts are better focused on SEO.
 Still of, a couple of posts a week is a good idea and these blogging resources will help you manage your social media better.

 Why: to create social media graphics

 If you want to create a graphic for social media or format your photos properly for Pinterest, head over to Canva.

 This website makes designing super simple and has a lot of free content and templates to use.
 Whether you find yourself in need of a header for your email list, an ebook cover, or perfectly-sized Pinterest pins, Canva has you covered.

 Every social media platform is different and needs to be treated differently.
 To keep each one looking fresh and clean, and most importantly to ensure you’re posting consistently, use the Buffer tool.
 This free website lets you create and schedule posts online for later dates.

 You can’t really run a travel blog if you don’t have the money to travel.
-This list of resources for travel bloggers is all about the finances, from monetizing your own blog to finding ways to earn an income with location independence.
+These last five blogging resources are a good place to start when you’re ready to monetize or just want to earn an income with location independence.